Staged Evolution of Hybrid AI

 Catalyst for Change: Writing; Printed Books; Industrial Revolution

 Homo Sapiens were essentially fully evolved over some 100,000 years ago in terms of their brain capacity.
 The development of writing, some 5,000 years ago, was a catalyst that allowed increased information storage.
 Storage capacity was again significantly increased by the subsequent invention of the printing press (1436) and further improved by mechanisation bought about by the industrial revolution.
-In terms of Maslow's hierarchy, the basic survival needs of a significant portion of the population were being met by some developing nations by the start of 20th century.
+In terms of Maslow's hierarchy, the basic survival needs of a significant portion of the population were being met by some developing nations by the start of the 20th century.
 Therefore, conditions were right for the next evolutionary step, although it would not be Darwinian in nature.

 Catalyst for Change: Computers; Networks and Internet